We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Problems China Is Facing Today – 7 Big Challenges for Traders

-Liquid Assets vs. Private Assets
+Liquid Assets vs. Illiquid Assets

 Liquid assets are those assets that can be easily converted into cash and are used to pay off short-term debts.
-Examples include cash, accounts receivable, marketable securities (e.g., bonds, stocks), etc. Conversely, private assets represent ownership of physical property or rights that cannot be readily converted into money without a certain process.
+Examples include cash, accounts receivable, marketable securities (e.g., bonds, stocks), etc. Conversely, illiquid assets represent ownership of physical property or rights that cannot be readily converted into money without a certain process.
 These include equipment […]

 Leading Indicators